vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

 ## Introduction

-This document walks you through setting up a Google Kubernetes Engine (GKE) cluster and installing the Bitnami Kubernetes Production Runtime (BKPR) to that cluster.
+This document walks you through setting up a Google Kubernetes Engine (GKE) cluster and installing the Bitnami Kubernetes Production Runtime (BKPR) on that cluster.

 ## Prerequisites